Dear Your Teen:

 We are not seeing any interest or desire from our daughter in the college process and pulling together a plan.
 She’s currently 17, a junior in high school, and is close to starting the ACT testing.
 We do not see the drive or interest from her on the college process.
 Can you advise on how I can motivate a teenager around this highly important topic?

-Many students get overwhelmed and confused by the whole college application and research process and just shut down.
-The trick is not to look at the college process as one, giant overwhelming whole, but a series of bite-sized pieces.
+The whole college application and research process overwhelms and confuses many students, and they simply shut down.
+The trick to teen motivation is to not to look at the college process as one, giant overwhelming whole, but a series of bite-sized pieces.

 A good place to start is to do some low-pressure college research with your daughter.
 Hop on the Internet together.
 Type the word “college” into a search engine and pick a city.
 Type in “college” with different words, like “warm weather,” “geekiest,” “friendliest,” or “sports enthusiasts.”
 If something looks interesting, take a deeper look.
 Have her make a list of the top five things a college must have.
 If a college doesn’t have this thing, cross it off the list.
 Attend a spring college fair if it comes to your area.
 There are also college search websites like Princeton Review and College Board to explore.
 If her spring break is coming up, consider planning a trip to visit some colleges.
-If she’s interested in a particular activity like music, sports, or drama, arrange to have her talk to students on campus who participate in these activities.
+If a particular activity like music, sports, or drama interests her, arrange for her to talk to students on campus who participate in these activities.

 Hopefully she’ll start getting excited about what college has to offer.
 And once she’s found some colleges that might interest her, it’s a matter of getting her on track: creating a calendar with deadlines, researching scholarship opportunities, making sure she’s studying for standardized tests, meeting with her college advisor, etc.